bassxzero/rest_api/README.md

 ### D. Any additional stuff you added (flex your dev muscle)

 ### E. Thoughts on what you would have liked to add if you had the time
+These are the TODO I left in my code so I would probably have worked on these if I had more time.

+//TODO If I have time I will probably create namespaces for the controllers based on the version number
+//TODO need to add rollbacks to controlller that fail part way
+//TODO need correct HTTP codes on responses
+//TODO soft deletes or hard deletes?
+I'm not 100% what this calls for yet
+//TODO add option to return data in a specific format xml, json, form data, etc
+//TODO I'm not sure if I like my tables relationships right now.
+Change them???

+I also might had added some documentation for function and such.

 ### F. Any additional comments you have

+I've had the flu since Tuesday.
+I'm not trying to make excuses, but I feel like I could have done better than this.